- John McTiernan

 For all the Freudian interpretation this film provides, it also provides a nationalistic interpretation as well.
 American exceptionalism, closely related to male exceptionalism in film, rears its head as the dialogue between McClane and Gruber sets Die Hard up as a modern-day Western in which McClane is the good American cowboy and Gruber is a villainous foreign invader (perhaps even a Native American).
 After making a High Noon reference, Gruber is proved un-American and thus criminal almost exclusively through his knowledge of Hollywood movie trivia.
 Gruber, a German-born Brit, claims John Wayne starred in High Noon, and McClane, the American, corrects him to the fact that it was Gary Cooper.
 By association, this underlines several Good Guy vs. Bad Guy scenarios from Westerns, using High Noon’s classic standoff between Marshall Will Kane and criminal Frank Miller as a model.
 It suggests the cowboy McClane and criminal Gruber engage in a uniformly classic struggle of pure good vs. pure evil, thus idealizing their conflict as something “classic” in the viewer’s eyes.
 Given High Noon’s intended allegory to McCarthyism, we see their duel illustrated in terms of McClane’s American purity vs. Gruber’s pro-communist (in metaphor only) un-American impurity.

 In fact, the film’s most memorable line comes as an embrace of traditional Western heroes, using McClane’s own ironic humor as a postmodern shift for traditional cowboy war-cries like yippee-ki-yay.
-In Die Hard’s sequels the line is used as garnish; only in its original use did it have any meaning:
+In Die Hard’s sequels the line is used as a garnish; only in its original use did it have any meaning:

 Gruber: You know my name but who are you?
 Just another American who saw too many movies as a child?
 Another orphan of a bankrupt culture who thinks he’s John Wayne?
 Rambo?
 Marshall Dillon?